stfxecutables/empyricalRMT/README.md

 Finally, I am just a dabbler in RMT.
 I have tried to limit myself to implementing only aspects I feel I understand, but I may have made some basic errors in implementation or understanding at some point.
-If you notice and issues or mistakes, corrections are always warmly welcomed!
+If you notice any issues or mistakes, corrections are always warmly welcomed!